Hi hi hello!

 My Mala Collective Meditation Must-Haves:

-The exact natural color I have isn’t available right now, but the gray is very close.
+The exact natural color I have isn’t available right now, but the sage is very nice.
 There’s always a waitlist so I would get on that list if you’re interested in picking up a Sit Set.
 The other colors & styles are amazing too, & really, you just can’t go wrong with anything from Mala.

 The quality is out of this world & it really helps support your meditation journey while you’re at home.
 There’s a floor cushion that supports your knees & ankles & a round cushion that goes on top to elevate your hips.

 It’s also a good situation if you want to have a low desk/table & like to work or eat while sitting on the floor.
 Although, it’s a good idea to keep meditation & work separate.

 It’s important to note that the cushion covers are not removable so they need to be spot treated.
 Be careful if you have kids!
 Anyway, these are just so beautiful & such a good buy.

 There are so many different crystals to choose from Mala Collective too.
 They promote good energy & calm me.
 Having them around just makes me feel good.
 My home meditation space needed the quartz crystal set to help me set intentions, clear the space & encourage grounding.
 They’re mined in Brazil & quartz is known to lift depression & rid negativity.